HomeKit Motion Sensors: Philips Hue vs Eve Motion

 At this point it's worth noting that if you do not have, or are unwilling to invest in, a Philips Hue setup then this race is a forgone conclusion.
-To use the Hue Motion sensor, you need to have a Hue Bridge at a minimum.
+To use the Hue Motion sensor, you need to have a Hue Bridge and one Hue light at a minimum.
 It works directly with any Hue lights you may have, but we'll be looking at its application in a HomeKit environment where it will also enable control of any HomeKit compatible lights via automation rules.

 Both the Hue Motion and Eve Motion are simple, compact PIR (Passive InfraRed) devices that are battery powered and can be installed anywhere in the home.
 The key difference between the two is their communication protocol.
 With Elgato using their HomeKit optimized Bluetooth implementation the Eve Motion is larger, primarily to accommodate the 2 AA batteries required to power it.
 The Hue sensor uses 2 AAA batteries instead, and can last well due to the very low power requirements of the ZigBee protocol used across the Hue system.
 The Eve Motion also has the slight advantage of being IPX3 rated, which means it can be placed outside.
 IPX3 is a light moisture resistance, suitable for light rain, but not immersion.
 This does allow it to be used to activate external lighting and so forth if required.